Skip to main content

 Retatrutide Dosage Protocol Australia: Phase 2 Dosing Schedule & Escalation Guide

-This guide covers retatrutide dosing as used in Phase 2 clinical trials (Jastreboff 2023, NEJM): the published escalation schedules from 0.5mg to 12mg, weekly dose steps, reconstitution volumes for 20mg and 30mg vials, and protocol design considerations for Australian researchers.
+This guide covers retatrutide dosing as used in Phase 2 clinical trials (Jastreboff 2023, NEJM): the published escalation schedule (once-weekly, initiating at 2mg and escalating to a 12mg maximum), reconstitution volumes for 10mg, 20mg and 30mg vials, and protocol design considerations for Australian researchers.

 Retatrutide Dosing: Why It Differs From Other GLP-1 Peptides